GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

     sed -i "s/REMOTE_STATE_BUCKET/${remote_state_bucket}/" ./business_unit_1/production/terraform.tfvars
     ```

-1. Copy Cloud Function code and BigQuery template form the `terraform-google-cloud-functions` repo
+1. Copy Cloud Function code and BigQuery template from the `terraform-google-cloud-functions` repo
 We consider that the `terraform-google-cloud-functions` directory is at the same level of the `bu1-scf-app` directory.

     ```bash